Develop and Run Applications without Thinking about Servers

 Businesses can leverage cloud-based and external servers, which are maintained and run by companies such as Amazon AWS.
-Example of a serverless platform is:
+An example of a serverless platform is:

 Serverless architecture has been beneficial in introducing concepts like Backend-as-a-Service (BaaS) and Function-as-a-Service (FaaS).
 The former is generally used by applications with a “rich client” designation, such as mobile apps or one-page online apps that rely on a broad ecosystem.
 Such ecosystems are comprised of authentication services (AWS Cognito and Auth0, for instance), as well as cloud-based databases.

-Therefore, serverless computing can also be defined as a FaaS since the company is requesting an outside server functionality, rendering them “serverless” (without being function-less).
+Therefore, serverless computing can also be defined as a FaaS since the company requests an outside server functionality, rendering them “serverless” (without being function-less).